dbaarda/LightLdapd/README.rst

 Development
 ===========

-See DEVELOPMENT for development instructions.
+See DEVELOPMENT.rst for development instructions.

+See DESIGN.rst for general design philosophy and ideas.

 ----